aragon/aragon-wiki/docs/meetings/community/write-ups/cm06/luis.md

 #### Events
 - devcon!
-  - Interviewed multiple key people for some interviews and a video that will come soon
+  - Interviewed multiple key people for some interviews and a video that will come out soon
 - Talked at the Aragon Helsinki meetup

 #### Internal